 Download Technology Platforms fact sheet

 Stefan Bertschi joined Wyss Zurich as ICT Coordinator in 2016.
 He holds a professional bachelor HF in electronics and a postgraduate "Diplom" NDS-HF in computer science.
-He is also working since 2007 at the Autonomous Systems Lab, ETH Zurich, where he leads the robotics laboratory, supports the research teams and established a school outreach program.
-He has long years of experience working as a test engineer in civil aeronautical systems (navigation, autopilot) and as an operation manager at a Swiss machine manufacturer.
+From 2007 to 2016 he worked at the Autonomous Systems Lab, ETH Zurich, where he led the robot electronics laboratory, supported the research teams and established a school outreach program.
+He has many years of experience working as a test engineer in civil aeronautical systems (navigation, autopilot) and as an operations manager for a Swiss machine manufacturer.

 Tel: +41 44 632 04 16